salesforce-ux/design-system-starter-kit/README.md

 **Your work is confidential?** Fill in a username and password in the Heroku settings.

-## Updating SLDS version

-If you've had this project installed for a while, the SLDS version will stay the same as the version that was current when you cloned the project.
-To update to the latest public release of SLDS, run:

-`npm update @salesforce-ux/design-system`

 ## What’s inside?

 - SLDS Components and CSS, imported using [Sass](http://www.sass-lang.com/)